Wonga is just one symptom of a broken economic model.

 The FCA’s action against Wonga shows the impact regulation can have on curbing exploitative practices.
 But the systemic nature of the wider issue means more transformative options need to be considered, such as using QE to wipe off problem debt, and ending austerity so as to create sustainable demand without an unnecessary and damaging debt overhead.
 By shying away from using their powers to create money, policymakers are simply leaving a gap to be filled by parasitical and crooked schemes like Wonga.

 Simon Youel works on media and policy at Positive Money.
 He tweets here.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.